 Then there are Facebook’s paid advertising options to consider: Should you or shouldn’t you?

 I think it’s too easy to put money into a Facebook ad and see no impact to your bottom line.
-That doesn’t advertising on Facebook is a bust, but it does mean you should have a plan, realistic expectations, and a willingness to experiment before giving it a try.
+That doesn’t mean advertising on Facebook is a bust, but it does mean you should have a plan, realistic expectations, and a willingness to experiment before giving it a try.

 When is Facebook advertising worth it?